perl5-dbi/DBD-mysql/README.md

 ## Building and Testing

-For building DBD::mysql you need the MySQL 8.x client library.
+For building DBD::mysql you need a MySQL 8.x or newer client library.

 ```
 perl Makefile.PL